 - The role of the payment gateway is to capture the financial information safely and forward them to the acquiring bank.

-- Now, the acquiring bank does a fraud check and, based on that, sends the information to the respective card schemes/card networks, i.e., Mastercard/Visa/American Express etc. It is then upon the card scheme to accept or deny the transactions.
+- Now, the acquiring bank does a fraud check and, based on that, send the information to the respective card schemes/card networks, i.e., Mastercard/Visa/American Express etc. It is then upon the card scheme to accept or deny the transactions.
 The following parameters help form a decision:

 - Information about the customer’s PIN, passwords, CVV, etc.